anashalb/Font-to-Swift/README.md

 # Font-to-Swift

-A Node.js library to generate Swift code and a plist from font files ready to be plugged into your existing Xcode project.
+A Node.js module to generate files necessary to get you up and running with custom fonts in your existing Swift Xcode project.

+The file

 # Installation